mathyjokes/ApartmentList.com/README.md

   - create random forest model to predict rental prices (ongoing)

 Note that this analysis is not complete.
 README will be updated with final results.
-For now, here is a heatmap of rental apartments available in Dc
+For now, here is a heatmap of rental apartments available in DC
 ![apt_heatmap](https://github.com/mathyjokes/ApartmentList.com/blob/master/apartment_heatmap.png)